 How to Keep Fleas Out of Your House in Idaho

-Fleas are tiny, fast moving insects that feed on the blood of pets and other animals.
-Once fleas enter a home, they can spread quickly through carpets, bedding, furniture, and pet resting areas.
-Even though Idaho's dry climate limits outdoor flea populations, fleas can still be brought inside by pets and become an ongoing problem if not handled correctly.
+Fleas are small, fast-moving parasites that feed on the blood of pets and other animals.
+Once they enter a home, they can spread quickly through carpets, furniture, bedding, and pet resting areas.
+While Idaho’s dry climate limits large outdoor flea populations, fleas are still commonly brought indoors by pets and can become an ongoing issue if not addressed early.

 - Eggs